RabindraManandhar/IoT-Data-Pipeline/k8s/TECHNICAL_DOCUMENTATION.md

 ### 1.1 Overview

-A scalable and fault-tolerant data pipeline built on Google Kubernetes Engine (GKE) that processes real-time IoT sensor data from RuuviTag devices through ESP32 gateway, utilizing  Kafka for distributed streaming, TimescaleDB for time-series storage, and comprehensive monitoring with Prometheus and Grafana.
+A scalable and fault-tolerant data pipeline built on Kubernetes that processes real-time IoT sensor data from RuuviTag devices through ESP32 gateway, utilizing  Kafka for distributed streaming, TimescaleDB for time-series storage, and comprehensive monitoring with Prometheus and Grafana.

 This project implements an end-to-end IoT data pipeline capable of ingesting, processing, storing, and visualizing sensor data at scale.
 It composes of the following components: